 Set up remote working in 5 minutes!

 Regardless of where your critical systems, servers and IT users are located (and the platforms used), NetSupport Manager’s award-winning secure remote control tools make it easy for IT teams to quickly respond to IT issues across multiple sites in any geographical location.
-Useful in scenarios where staff are suddenly forced to work from home, NetSupport Manager also allows them to remotely access their work PC as if they were sitting in front of it.
+Perfect for hybrid working environments and supporting remote workers.
+Plus, when staff are suddenly forced to work from home, NetSupport Manager also allows them to remotely access their work PC as if they were sitting in front of it.
 Best of all, it only takes 5 minutes to set up!

 How it works